Aleksandar Gluvačević

-Aleksandar Gluvačević (born September 8, 1997) is an American professional soccer player who plays as a forward for Des Moines Menace in USL League Two.
+Aleksandar Gluvačević (born September 8, 1997) is an American professional soccer player who plays as a forward for Albion San Diego in the National Independent Soccer Association.

 Career

 Gluvačević played in Florida with the IMG Academy and had committed to playing college soccer at Florida Atlantic University in 2015.
 However, he instead opted to move to Serbia, the birthplace of his parents.

 Serbia

 In 2015, Gluvačević signed with Serbian SuperLiga team Rad but saw his game time limited to the youth team as the club ran into issues and were unable to register him to play for the first team.
 He won the youth league title with Rad.
 Ahead of the 2016–17 season, Gluvačević moved to third-tier side Dorćol and was eventually registered to be able to play in official matches.
 He scored two goals in four appearances before making the switch to Dunav Stari Banovci and later Vršac, all of the third division.